eVeRYTHiNG22/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Getting-and-Cleaning-Data-Course-Project
 This is a submission for Getting and Cleaning Data Course Project.
-It has the instructions on how to run analysis on Human Activity recognition dataset.
+It has the instructions on how to run analysis on Human Activity Recognition dataset.

 ### Dataset
 [Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)